198 N. Washington Avenue, Bergenfield, NJ 07621 | 201-387-4055

 Construction Code Office

-Construction Code Official: Todd Gelayder
+Construction Code Inspector: Todd Gelayder

 Address: 198 North Washington Avenue